-Once again, Interim Conclusion 2 is largely uncontroversial (see Butterfill & Sinigaglia [2014] and the literature it spawned).
-Nevertheless, it has underexplored implications for The Big-Number Small-Number Problem.
-For insofar as the numerical information encoded by the ANS and the subitizing system differs in format (Interim Conclusion 1), we can now see that an infant in Feigenson et al.'s studies will not be able to directly compare the quantities associated with their representation of a four-cracker collection and their representation of a one cracker collection if the former has been represented by their ANS in one format and the latter representation has been encoded by their subitizing system in another - at least not without an extraneous process of translation between these representations (Interim Conclusion 2) which we currently have little reason to think infants possess.4 Indeed, similar points will apply no matter what these representations represent (compare Feigenson et al. 2004; Margolis 2020; Clarke & Beck 2021), and hence no matter the ratio between their contents.
+Once again, Interim Conclusion 2 is largely uncontroversial (see Butterfill & Sinigaglia [2014] and the literature it's spawned), but it has implications for The Big-Small Problem.
+For if the contents of the ANS and subitizing system differ in format (Interim Conclusion 1), we can now see that an infant in Feigenson et al.'s studies will not be able to directly compare the quantities associated with their representation of a four-cracker collection and their representation of a one cracker collection if the former has been represented by their ANS (in one format) and the latter representation has been encoded by their subitizing system (in another) - at least not without an extraneous process of translation (Interim Conclusion 2) which we have little reason to think infants possess.
+Indeed, similar points apply no matter what these representations represent (compare Feigenson et al. 2004; Margolis 2020; Clarke & Beck 2021; Samuels & Snyder 2024), and - hence - no matter the ratio between the collections being referenced.

-This does not quite resolve The Big-Number Small-Number Problem, however.
+Simply saying this does not resolve The Big-Small Problem, however.
 The preceding points allow us to see why an approximate number representation of FOUR (or FOURISH) and a subitizing representation of a one item collection will be incomparable for infants in Feigenson et al.'s studies.
-Nevertheless, an appeal to the diverging formats of approximate enumeration and subitizing does not explain why infants would systematically fail to discriminate four crackers from one cracker in Feigenson's experiments.
+Nevertheless, an appeal to the diverging formats of approximate enumeration and subitizing does not explain why infants would systematically fail to discriminate four crackers from one cracker in Feigenson and colleagues' experiments.
 This is because it does not yet explain why an infant in such studies wouldn't construct approximate number representations of both quantities - ONE (or ONEISH) and FOUR (or FOURISH), respectively - in a common ANS format and then proceed to compare these.
 After all, we've seen that small collections can be approximately enumerated (e.g., Brannon 2002; Cordes & Brannon 2009a; 2009b).